carefree0910/carefree-learn-doc/docs/design-principles.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-`carefree-learn` was designed to support most commonly used methods with 'carefree' APIs.
+`carefree-learn` was designed to support most commonly used methods with *carefree* APIs.
 Moreover, `carefree-learn` was also designed with interface which is general enough, so that more sophisticated functionality can also be easily integrated in the future.
 This brings a tension in how to create abstractions in code, which is a challenge for us:

 + On the one hand, it requires a reasonably high-level abstraction so that users can easily work around with it in a standard way, without having to worry too much about the details.
 + On the other hand, it also needs to have a very thin abstraction to allow users to do (many) other things in new ways.
 Breaking existing abstractions and replacing them with new ones should be fairly easy.